-Most designers outside are overvaluing themselves as the best one.
+Most designers outside are overvaluing themselves as the best ones.
 The fact is, they are stuck in the middle with their humdrum tools.
 Here, we as a presentation design agency come with a lot of surprises.
-We amplify our design skills beyond to create practical, purposeful, and beautiful things.
+We amplify our design skills to create practical, purposeful, and beautiful things.
 To do that, many accessible design tools will help us a lot.

 Graphic Design Tools 1: Presentation Software

-Presentation software varies widely to help with its efficiency that allows us to access everything we need from any device.
+Presentation software varies widely to help with its efficiency which allows us to access everything we need from any device.
 Each software has its uniqueness, such as crafty templates, usable tools, and collaborative features.
 Below are some presentation tools we bound up with.

-Microsoft PowerPoint is the first-rate presentation software that comes to our mind.
+Microsoft PowerPoint is the first-rate presentation software that comes to our minds.
 This tool provides everything we need, like using animated transitions, adjusting fonts, and adding graphic elements.

-The great thing about Google Slides is that we can log in via browser or app, access pitch deck from any device, and collaborate with other people in real-time.
+The great thing about Google Slides is that we can log in via browser or app, access the pitch deck from any device, and collaborate with other people in real time.
 We can embed videos from other sources and add audio tracks with sound effects.

 Keynote’s main perk is another PowerPoint version in the Apple ecosystem with a sleek and minimalist interface.
-We can control the projects from our wrist since Keynote is available in the Apple Watch.
+We can control the projects from our wrists since Keynote is available on the Apple Watch.

 Graphic Design Tools 2: Plugins and Add-ins

 Plugins help us be more productive because it makes everything faster and more instant.
-Whatever the design tools we use, these plugins will soften our workflow.
+Whatever design tools we use, these plugins will soften our workflow.
 Check the list below.

-1. Pexels Photoshop Plugin
+Pexels Photoshop Plugin

 Choosing the right images is a daily matter since we need to get our work done efficiently without hassle.
 However, finding image stock for free and without attribution is not as easy as we think.

-2. Icon by Noun Project
+Icon by Noun Project

 Noun Project is a popular plugin with over one million high-quality icons.
 Icons are a great element to illustrate any idea visually.

 Graphic Design Tools 3: Color Palettes Generators

 Color palette tools enable us to ensure the greatest tints.
 Our consistency in conveying the right shades is important for design branding.
-We suggest you to use these color scheme tools for any design fields.
+We suggest you use these color scheme tools for any design fields.

 Coolors is a quick generator that allows us to create, save, and share perfect colors in seconds.
 We can generate color schemes from an image and toggle different shades to fit our design needs.

 Go to the site, then click “generate,” You will find the color’s richness, such as generic gradient, matching gradient, classy palette, etc.

 With the latest version, we can explore thousands of color palettes for design fields, such as graphic design, illustration, fashion, architecture, etc. We can browse trending colors that fit our community’s design needs in addition to user-generated color schemes.

 Graphic Design Tools 4: Creative Software

 Every designer should examine creative software as a necessary piece of design equipment.
 Whether we are a freshman in the design world, having the right design tools is such a blessing in life.

-Most designers overlook Photoshop as a handy tool to manipulate designs, not just making memes.
+Most designers overlook Photoshop as a handy tool to manipulate designs, not just make memes.
 Photoshop is the first software we learned, and we are so lucky to be experts in Photoshop.